Zero Witching Hour

 "But now, if you can be there for my son, watch him grow up, it would mean the world to me," Florence went on.

 Florence breathed in and out deeply.
 "Brilliant as Norton is, even he can't do everything," she said knowingly.
 "Just please, do that one thing for me.
 I'll be happy knowing you, Winifred and Norton will all be like family again.
-You, out of all of us, most know it's harder to wage peace than war, and that the rewards are greater…."
+You, out of all of us, must know it's harder to wage peace than war, and that the rewards are greater…"

 Then it hit her like a Sherman tank.
 Norton.
 This was all his fault.
 Once again, he put his obsession with science over his own family.
 What he was doing for Florence was part of some experiment to cash in on, not to help a dying sibling.
 There was no other explanation.